Future of transit

 Consolidated transport

-Grouping shipments allows movers to fill trucks completely, reducing fuel consumption per household relocated.
+Grouping shipments allows movers to achieve full truckload (FTL) capacity, reducing fuel consumption per household relocated.

 03